 USDA to Temporarily Allow WIC Funds to be Used for Lead Testing for Flint-Area WIC Recipients, Announces Other Measures to Expand Access to Healthy Foods

-FLINT, Mich., Feb.
+FLINT, MI, Feb.
 10, 2016 – As part of the U.S. Department of Agriculture's ongoing efforts to support residents in Flint, Mich., Dr. Kathryn Wilson, Deputy Under Secretary for Food, Nutrition, and Consumer Services today announced that USDA will temporarily allow Michigan to use WIC funds to conduct lead testing for WIC participants.
 An estimated 3,800 WIC participants could potentially be tested as a result of this action.

 The announcement came as Wilson visited a WIC clinic and elementary school in Michigan to discuss how residents can access USDA programs to help mitigate the ill effects of the city's water crisis on their health and wellbeing.
 USDA is supporting the U.S. Department of Health and Human Services and the state and local governments in providing relief to those affected by the water contamination.

 Wilson also announced two measures to expand access to healthy foods that could mitigate the impacts of lead on children.
 In the affected Flint area, at least 28 schools, serving over 144,000 students, are eligible to adopt a program known as the Community Eligibility Provision that ensures universal access to school meals for all children in the school.
 CEP is targeted at high-poverty schools and has proven successful in ensuring more kids benefit from nutritious school meals.
 USDA will work in collaboration with Michigan to help as many eligible schools as possible adopt this provision.